 W.V.
 Bowater and Sons is established in London, England, as a paper merchant.

-Price Brothers begin operations at Kénogami paper mill, in Quebec.
+Price Brothers begin operations at the Kénogami paper mill, in Quebec.

 Robert McCormick of the Chicago Tribune starts up a paper mill in Thorold as the Ontario Paper Company.